Opportunity Zone Investment vs. 1031 Exchanges

-Given the way the regulations are written, an investor should be able to shield income on their OZ real estate investment with depreciation expense and never have to pay capital gains taxes on depreciation recapture.
+Given the way the regulations are written, an investor should be able to shield income on their OZ real estate investment with depreciation expense, however, whether or not depreciation recapture will be exempt from capital gains tax if the asset is held for 10 years is unclear at this point.
 Depreciation is an expense that lowers income for tax purposes, but also lowers the tax basis on real estate, potentially increasing capital gains.
-For OZ investments, however, the tax basis is written up to fair market value upon sale resulting in zero capital gain, no matter the depreciation recapture.
-As written, the OZ regulations do not address depreciation recapture directly.
-It is possible in subsequent rulings the IRS will explicitly disallow real estate investors from taking depreciation expense, thus highlighting a certain amount of regulatory uncertainty that is an undesirable characteristic of the OZ program.
+The current OZ regulations state that for OZ investments the tax basis is written up to fair market value upon sale, resulting in zero capital gain, which hints that taxes on depreciation recapture may be exempt.
+However, as written, the OZ regulations do not address depreciation recapture directly, thus highlighting a certain amount of regulatory uncertainty that is an undesirable characteristic of the OZ program.
 The long-established 1031 Exchange mechanism, on the other hand, does allow investors to shield current income with depreciation expense, and can avoid depreciation recapture as long as they continue to exchange property in 1031 Exchanges.

 Development vs. Buy & Hold